CodeScop/Oge-Mai-Field-Guide/forestresources.md

 - **Used for:**
   - Craft MT: Leaf Breastplate (5), Leaf Helmet (3)
   - LF Quests: Make It Work (5), Style Is Eternal (10), New Style (5), Safety Hats (20)
-  - MT Quests: Main Quest 2/A Secret Message (5), Inking By Number 2/5 (15)
+  - MT Quests: Main Quest 2/A Secret Message (5), Inking By Number 2/5 (15), Warm Creature Highlights 1/3 (10)

 ### Fur